capmeth/acid/docsite/docs/configuration/options.md

 Root for relative paths specified in `files` is `root`.

-`to` will evaluate each relative path captured in `files`.
-- a string can be interpolated with information from the relative path
-  - `{dir}` path to the file
-  - `{name}` name of the file (without extension)
-  - `{ext}` file extension
-- a function is passed the relative path and should return a new filepath.
-- an array is the parameter list for `String.prototype.replace` against the relative path.
-  Optionally, **RegExp** constructor parameters can be provided in an array as the first argument.
+`to` converts filepaths in the same way as `toExampleFile`.

 The resulting filename from `to` is assumed to be relative to `output.dir`.
-If `to` is omitted, `null`, or results in the same or an empty string, the file is copied into `output.dir` with its original relative path.
-If `to` results in a path that is not inside `output.dir` the file is not copied.
+If `to` is omitted, `null`, or results in the same or an empty string, the file is copied into `output.dir` with its original path.
+If `to` resolves to a path that is not inside `output.dir` the file will not be copied.

 ```js label="default value"
 copy: []